mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 Using the planetary Population Digit system from the _Traveller_ core rulebook, the table shows how a planet's population will affect mercenary recruitment.
 For planets with negligible populations (level 0 or 1) there will be no chance of any recruits being found since it is extremely unlikely that any amongst the population will be both willing and physically able to become a mercenary.

 PPopulationopulation RRecruiting DM ecruiting DM
-0 (Few) or 1 (Tens) –
+0 (Few) or1 (Tens) –
 2 (Hundreds) –4
 3 (Thousands) –3
 4 (Tens of thousands) –2